Ekanathreddy/Music-Player-App/README.md

 ## Files

--`index.html`: This file contains the structure of the web app.
+- `index.html`: This file contains the structure of the web app.
--`style.css`: Contains all the necessary styles for the application.
+- `style.css`: Contains all the necessary styles for the application.
--`musicPlayer.js`: Contains the javascript code for the music player app.
+- `musicPlayer.js`: Contains the javascript code for the music player app.